toolfactory/narcissus/README.md

   * **`Field Narcissus.findField(Class<?> cls, String fieldName)`**

     Find a field of a class by name.

-  * You may want to also try using [**`ReflectionCache`**](https://github.com/toolfactory/narcissus/blob/main/src/main/java/io/github/toolfactory/narcissus/ReflectionCache.java) if you need to quickly find a lot of fields in the same class.

 * Finding methods
   * **`Method[] Narcissus.getDeclaredMethods(Class<?> cls)`**